webonnx/wonnx/README.md

 # wonnx

-Wonnx aims for Blazing Fast AI on any device.
+Wonnx aims for running blazing Fast AI on any device.

 ## Supported Platforms (enabled by `wgpu`)